-The Academy's program in Chinese Herbal Studies is separate from the Master of Acupuncture program, but is designed to be taken concurrently.
-The majority of our acupuncture students also enroll in the Chinese Herbal Studies program in order to integrate the Eight Principles and the Five Elements effectively in treatment and to qualify for licensure in many states.
+The Academy's program in Certificate in Chinese Herbal Medicine (CCHM) is separate from the Master of Acupuncture program, but is designed to be taken concurrently.
+The majority of our acupuncture students also enroll in the CCHM program in order to integrate the Eight Principles and the Five Elements effectively in treatment and to qualify for licensure in many states.
 Interested students should check their state licensing regulations to see if herbal training is required for licensure.

-Students seeking to enroll in only the Chinese Herbal Studies program must already be students of an accredited acupuncture or Oriental medicine program, or graduates of an accredited acupuncture or Oriental medicine program.
-Admission requirements are detailed in this catalog.
+Students seeking to enroll in only the CCHM program must already be students or graduates of an accredited acupuncture or East Asian medicine program.
+Admission requirements are detailed in the catalog.